From Voice to Safety: Language AI Powered Pilot-ATC Communication Understanding for Airport Surface Movement Collision Risk Assessment: Introduction

 \section{Introduction}

 The United States is currently facing an alarming escalation in aviation accidents.
 In the first six weeks of 2025 alone, there have been over 30 commercial aviation incidents/accidents, including four major plane crashes that have tragically claimed 85 lives (\Cref{fig: faa-accident}).
 This surge in accidents is unprecedented, especially considering that prior to 2025, the most recent fatal crash involving a U.S. airliner dated back in 2009 \citep{bush2011crash}.
-This disturbing trend has severely undermined public confidence in air travel.
-This erosion of trust not only deters passengers but also poses significant economic threats to the aviation industry, which is already grappling with financial instability.
+This disturbing trend not only deters passengers but also poses significant economic threats to the industry, which is already grappling with financial instability.
 Immediate and robust research and development efforts are imperative to enhance safety protocols, rectify systemic deficiencies, and restore public trust in air travel.
 The safety of airport surface operations remains a critical challenge, particularly with the increasing complexity and traffic volume of modern airports \citep{attaccalite2012risk}.
 The safety of airport surface operations encompasses both runway and taxiway environments, where the movement of aircraft and ground vehicles occurs in close proximity \citep{icao2010faa, icao2012strategic}.
 The complexity of surface operations stems from the diverse and dynamic nature of airport environments.
-The Flight Safety Foundation (FSF) reported that 30\% of commercial aviation accidents between 1995 and 2008 were runway-related, resulting in 973 fatalities \citep{wilke2015modelling}.
+For instance, the Flight Safety Foundation (FSF) reported that 30\% of commercial aviation accidents between 1995 and 2008 were runway-related, resulting in 973 fatalities \citep{wilke2015modelling}.